amol9/imagebot/README.rst

 	*--duplicate-images*

 	Multiple copies of same image may be downloaded due to different urls.
-Use this option to delete duplucate images for a job.
+Use this option to delete duplicate images for a job.

 	``imagebot clear --duplicate-images website.com``